Web Privacy based on Contextual Integrity: Measuring the Collapse of Online Contexts: Introduction

 \item \textbf{Informs browsers' storage containers}: We continuously monitor persistent identification patterns of the top popular websites across contexts and use network analysis techniques to inform the development of browsers’ containers that split cookies' storage to prevent context collapse. \end{itemize}

-In the next section we motivate our research by explaining our argument on how online contexts collapse on the Web and why related work has yet to systematically evaluate and assess this privacy violation.
+In the next section we motivate our research by explaining our argument on how online context collapse takes place on the Web and why related work has yet to systematically evaluate and assess this privacy violation.
 We then turn to operationalize Web privacy based on CI, discuss our measurement framework, data collection, analysis, limitations, results, contribution, and suggestions.
-We conclude with future research avenues and open questions on the contextual measurement of Web privacy.
+We conclude with future research avenues and open questions on contextual measurement of Web privacy.